double-speak/doublespeak.github.io/_poems_2024/to-the-master-of-a-garden.md

   words.
 Furthermore, prioritizing meaning and intention meant rewriting the poem through the eyes of the original poet, thus sacrificing my own preferences in the process.
-In the end, this poem, line by line, is a series of one-sided compromises between the poet and myself, the translator.</p>\n"
+In the end, this poem, line by line, is a series of one-sided compromises between the poet and myself, the translator.</p>\r\n"
-abio: |-
-  <p>Born in Paris in 1766, Antoine-Vincent Arnault was a French poet and fabulist who specialized in Republican tragedies.
-He established his reputation with his first work: Marius d Minturnes, a tragedy play first performed on May 19, 1791 on le Theatre Francais in Paris.</p>
-  <p>As a sympathizer of the political group opposing the government during the Reign of Terror, Antoine-Vincent Arnault was forced to flee France until the political environment became less hostile.
+abio: "<p>Born in Paris in 1766, Antoine-Vincent Arnault was a French poet and fabulist who specialized in Republican tragedies.
+He established his reputation with his first work: Marius d Minturnes, a tragedy play first performed on May 19, 1791 on le Theatre Francais in Paris.</p>\r\n<p>As a sympathizer of the political group opposing the government during the Reign of Terror, Antoine-Vincent Arnault was forced to flee France until the political environment became less hostile.
 Regardless, he was arrested upon his return due to this allegiance.
-A lack of historical records makes it unclear how he evaded prison, but it is believed that fellow dramatists and changes in political climate likely assisted his liberation.</p>
-  <p>Arnault re-established his reputation after commission from Napoleon Bonaparte and nomination as secretary general of L’Institut Francais.
+A lack of historical records makes it unclear how he evaded prison, but it is believed that fellow dramatists and changes in political climate likely assisted his liberation.</p>\r\n<p>Arnault re-established his reputation after commission from Napoleon Bonaparte and nomination as secretary general of L’Institut Francais.
 He was a member of the Légion D'Honneur: the highest order of merit established by Napoleon in 1802 to restore honor after the Revolution.
-As a poet and playwright, Arnault capsulated difficult periods of the French Revolution with works that reflected French ideals of fraternity and liberty.</p>
-  <p>Although his arrest demonstrates ambiguity of his reception in France, Arnault made significant contributions to nationalism, greatly impacting the political landscape during his lifetime.</p>
+As a poet and playwright, Arnault capsulated difficult periods of the French Revolution with works that reflected French ideals of fraternity and liberty.</p>\r\n<p>Although his arrest demonstrates ambiguity of his reception in France, Arnault made significant contributions to nationalism, greatly impacting the political landscape during his lifetime.</p>"
 tbio: "<p>Gabrielle Wang os currently a junior in high school.
 As a daughter of Chinese and Canadian immigrants and a member of a French-speaking household, poetry and literature has consistently been her method of embracing and connecting her heritage